 - 102% - Noisy Networks for Exploration, Fortunato et al. (2017)

 - 68% - Human-level control through deep reinforcement learning, Mnih et al. (2015)

-Human starts are used in the evaluation to avoid rewarding agents that have overfitted to their own trajectories.
+Human starts refers to starting episodes at points randomly chosen from the set of human expert trajectories.
+They are used in the evaluation to avoid rewarding agents that have overfitted to their own trajectories.

 Go-playing algorithm by Google DeepMind.